Observance of Christmas by country: Palestine

-Celebrations are held as well in Beit Sahour just meters away by some Protestant churches and other Christians – this town being the traditional site of the Annunciation to the Shepherds.
-Nazareth, where Mary and Joseph traditionally were, is also another focus for regional celebrations.

 Saudi Arabia

 Christmas is not an official holiday in Saudi Arabia.
-Until around the early 2010s, Christmas was banned in Saudi Arabia as it was and still is considered haram by Islamic authorities.
-A display of decorations can be found in certain indoor markets and malls.
+Until around the early 2010s, Christmas was banned in Saudi Arabia, as it is and still is considered haram by Islamic authorities.
+Decorations can be found in certain indoor markets and malls.

 Syria

-Most Christians in Syria celebrate Christmas on 25 December although Armenians generally celebrate on 6 January and some other Orthodox Christians on 7 January.
+Most Christians in Syria celebrate Christmas on 25 December, although Armenians generally celebrate on 6 January and some other Orthodox Christians on 7 January.
 Christmas has been a public holiday in Syria since 1963.
-In 2024, the new Syrian Government declared 26 December as a holiday in celebration of Christmas.
+In 2024, the new Syrian Government declared 26 December a holiday to celebrate Christmas.

-United Arab Emirates

-Christmas is not a public holiday in the United Arab Emirates, despite an observance celebrated with a convergence of Emirati culture and a small enclosed westernised population of Christian expats.
-A display of Christmas decorations, such as trees and figures of Santa Claus are put up after National Day on 2 December and can be seen in certain hotels, shops and malls.